gardhr/cosi/README.md

 ## Status

-The current release of Cosi (1.0) is pretty stable.
-I try not to introduce any breaking changes but seeing that it's just a personal project it probably doesn't really matter much for now. ;)
+I try not to make any breaking changes but of course at this early stage of development that does happen from time to time.
+At present Cosi seems pretty stable however so that shouldn't be too much a problem in the future.
+So enjoy!

 ## POSIX support